jgpws/the-m-x/readme.txt

 The M.X. includes support for Infinite Scroll and Tiled Galleries in Jetpack.

 == Changelog ==

+= 1.0.24 June 12 2019 =
+Fixed issue where theme body did not scroll inside of an iframe; CSS Animations are now turned on by default

+= 1.0.23 June 05 2019 =
+Added action and method attributes to searchform.php, etc.

+= 1.0.22 - May 30 2019 =
+Fixed PHP error; Background Color functionality is now working; Fixed cropping error when an image is chosen in the Customizer

+= 1.0.21 - May 19 2019 =
+More data escaping and translating

 = 1.0.19 - May 13 2019 =
 Added license for spinner.css file; fixed escaping issues; changed custom page template titles; regenerated pot file